khabaznia/abstract-bot/README.md

 ## Available methods.

 The app has implementation of [wrappers](/src/main/groovy/com/khabaznia/bot/meta/request/impl) to main api method:
-_SendMessage, EditMessage, DeleteMessage, PinMessage, SendAudio, SendVideo, SendPhoto, SendChatAction._
+_SendMessage, EditMessage, DeleteMessage, PinMessage, SendAudio, SendVideo, SendPhoto, SendChatAction, SetMyCommands, BanChatMember, LeaveChat, etc._
 These objects intended to wrap data that should be sent to user in convenient way.
 Objects are based on Builder pattern, so you can fill its fields easily.